 I have said it before and I’ll say it again.
 Arc-teryx makes some of the best gear money can buy, and whilst their stuff can be outrageously expensive, you can be sure you are buying the best possible product on the market.

-Best Budget Travel Jacket – REI Magma Down Jacket
+Best Budget Travel Jacket – REI 650 Down Jacket

 After surviving my above list of amazing and expensive travel jackets, you deserve a quality budget option!
-Look no further than the REI Magma Down Jacket.
+Look no further than the REI 650 Down Jacket.

-It’s 850-fill goose down insulation provides a high warmth-to-weight ratio and compacts so easily you can pack the jacket into its own left-hand pocket for storage
+As the name suggests, its 650 goose down insulation provides a high warmth-to-weight ratio and compacts so easily you can pack the jacket into its own left-hand pocket for storage.

 This jacket is super warm and is the perfect jacket for everyday use whether you are traveling or not.
 Sometimes us travelers simply don’t have the cash to spend on big-ticket items.
 Fear not!
-The Magma down is very affordable for everyone!
-At $130 USD (current sale price) you’d be hard-pressed to find another high-performance jacket at this price.
+The 650 down jacket is very affordable for everyone!
+At $75 USD (current sale price) you’d be hard-pressed to find another high-performance jacket at this price.

 REI also makes the same exact jacket in women’s sizes and colors.